From BR Bullpen

 In the majors, he had few at-bats in four of his six seasons.
 His chief year was 1986 with the Minnesota Twins, when he appeared in 80 games with 183 at-bats, both of which are more than half his career totals.
 An outfielder, who also played a bit of first, third, and catcher, his .213 batting average in 1986 wasn't nearly enough to win a job, nor was his .295 slugging percentage.

 In 1989, he played 37 more games with the Oakland Athletics, in a year when Oakland won the World Series under the managerial leadership of Tony LaRussa.
 Key players there were Jose Canseco, Mark McGwire, and Rickey Henderson, and being around them probably was a great influence on Beane's later approach to dealing with big stars.

 General Manager

-He started in the front office of the A's in 1990 and by 1997 he was the GM.
+He started in the front office of the A's in 1990, was a scout in 1992-1993, and by 1997 he was the GM.
 He is known for paying close attention to sabermetrics.
 Beane has had a high profile as GM.
 Rob Neyer once wrote an article asking if Beane was on his way to the Hall of Fame, fully cognizant that there are few GM's in the Hall.
 Some call his style "Beane Ball".

 His big success in 2006 was Frank Thomas.
 Thomas, after having two injury-plagued seasons in 2004 and 2005, was deemed expendable by the Chicago White Sox.
 The A's were able to sign him for a mere $500,000 plus incentives.
 Thomas, who was unable to play during most of spring training, had to use major league games in April as his form of spring training, and thus started very slowly.
 But he led the A's in both on-base percentage and slugging percentage, and earned $1.5 million in incentives for his play that year.
 The A's won the AL West title in large part due to Beane signing Frank Thomas.